google/nodejs-container-image-builder/README.md

     - default new Date(). set to Date if you want to set
 - `customFile.mtime`
     - default new Date(). set to Date if you want to set

+- <a name="ImageOptions">ImageOptions</a>
+    - ImageOptions is an object with the optional key auth. if `auth` is provided it will be used to provided authentication metadata for calls to the specified registry.
+If there is no authentication provider for your particular registry you can an object with the key token as it's value.
+    - `{auth:{'my.registry.io':{token?:string}}}`
+    - default support for docker.io and google container registry (gcr.io) are built in.
+    - if your registry has `gcr.io` in it you can pass <a href="#GCRAuthOptions">additional options</a>.

+- <a name="GCRAuthOptions">GCRAuthOptions</a>
+    - {credentials?:{private_key:string,client_email:string},keyFilename?:string,token?:string}
+    - if no options are provided it falls back to using GOOGLE_APPLICATION_CREDENTIALS to provide the keyFilename
+    - the values for crdentials normally come from a key file like you would pass to keyFilename and download as service account credentials.

 ### docker registry auth